-We will explore issues of craft, as well as emotion, with an exploration of structure, descriptive language, point of view, dialogue, voice, stakes, point of entry, and landing place.
-Additionally, we will examine a writer’s personal responsibility when telling stories from his or her own life and look at how to establish a daily writing practice.
+We will explore issues of craft, as well as emotion, with a study of structure, descriptive language, point of view, dialogue, voice, stakes, point of entry, and landing place.
+Additionally, we will examine a writer’s personal responsibility when telling stories from his or her own life, and look at how to establish a daily writing practice.
 Each writer will be asked to create a 1,700-word essay to be discussed in the workshop.

 - This is a mixed level workshop.